raygun101/MarkupKit/README.md

 These methods manage the list of the layout view's "arranged subviews", which are the subviews whose size and position will be managed automatically by the layout view. `LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself so that layout views can be constructed in markup.
 A read-only property that returns the current list of arranged subviews is also provided:

     @property (nonatomic, readonly, copy) NSArray *arrangedSubviews;

+Note that, as with `UIStackView`, the `removeArrangedSubview:` method does not remove the given view as a subview of the layout view.
+To completely remove an arranged subview, call `removeFromSuperview` on the view.

 `LMLayoutView` additionally defines the following property: